netgen/local-development-setup/php/README.md

 corresponding to the PHP version.
 Use configuration already existing in the file and do not create duplicate entries.

+Note: Configuration files use `;` character as a comment, so make sure you remove it as needed.

 ### Optionally optimize PHP-FPM to limit resource consumption

 Main PHP-FPM manager process takes up a small amount of memory, but spawned